JerryVDP/homebridge-broadlink-cloud-ac/README.md

 - Ensure your email and password are correct
 - Make sure you're using the correct region
 - Try logging out and back in to the AC Freedom app

-### Device Not Found
-- Check that your `deviceId` is correct
-- Ensure the device is online in the AC Freedom app
-- Try using the device's friendly name instead of endpoint ID

 ### Connection Issues
 - The plugin will automatically attempt to reconnect on errors